walkerRnD/codebuff/npm-app/README.md

 ## Feedback

 We value your input!
-Please email your feedback to james@manifold.markets.
+Please email your feedback to `james@manicode.ai`.
 Thank you for using Manicode!